Quantum dimer models emerging from large-spin ultracold atoms: Large limit

 The valence bond solid phases described in the literature fall into four types: columnar, plaquette, mixed, and staggered.
 The columnar phase is built from vertical columns of horizontal parallel bonds, or vice versa.
 In the plaquette phase, dimer bonds resonate between different configurations inside a multi-site unit cell.
 For example, on a square lattice, the plaquette phase has a unit cell with four lattice sites; two parallel bonds resonate between horizontal and vertical configurations inside a plaquette.
 The plaquette phases on a triangular lattice have larger unit cells.
-The mixed phase is a hybrid between the columnar and plaquette phases.
-The staggered phase has no flippable plaquettes.
+The mixed phase is a hybrid between the columnar and plaquette phases, which is best described in terms of the symmetries it breaks \cite{Banerjee2014}.
+The staggered phase has no flippable plaquettes ($=$ or $\shortparallel$).
 The columnar phase is favored at large negative $V$, and the staggered phase at large positive $V$.

-In nearly all theoretical analyses, our model on a square lattice yields a columnar phase as $f\rightarrow\infty$.
-There is some contention about the presence of plaquette and mixed phases as the ground state on a square lattice, and the location of the phase boundaries \cite{Banerjee2014}, which could be resolved through experiments.
+As $f\to\infty$, the dominant coupling constant in the effective model, Eq.~(\ref{eqn: dimer model}), is $t$.
+On a square lattice, this generally is believed to lead to a columnar phase, though there is some contention~\cite{Banerjee2014}.
+(Experiments may be able to resolve these issues.)
 On the triangular lattice, as $f\rightarrow\infty$, we expect to see a plaquette phase, called the $\sqrt{12}\times\sqrt{12}$ phase, which has a $12$-site unit cell, and quantum resonances that extend throughout the cell \cite{Ralko2005}.
-Observing these resonances is part of Pauling and Anderson's vision of quantum resonances that manifest throughout a macroscopic system\cite{Anderson1973}.
+Observing these resonances is part of Pauling and Anderson's vision of quantum resonances that manifest throughout a macroscopic system~\cite{Anderson1973}.
+The analysis in Sec.~\ref{results} confirms that at $f=100$ these orders appear to be present.
+The smaller $f$ data is more ambiguous, and could point towards a spin liquid or some other phase.

-By tuning the Feshbach parameters, our proposal to produce the dimer model can be extended to explore even more exotic regions of the model's phase diagram -- for example, bringing one to the highly degenerate Rokhsar-Kivelson point or producing a spin liquid.
-If we tune the coupling and detuning such that $U_{F\neq0,2}\gg U_2>U_0\gg J$, then the effective Hamiltonian at second order in the tunneling strength is